-Lava Butte/Rainbow Gardens is a 4 mile moderately trafficked loop trail located near Henderson, NV and is rated as difficult.
+Lava Butte/Rainbow Gardens is a 4 mile moderately trafficked loop trail located near Henderson, Nevada and is rated as difficult.
 The trail is primarily used for hiking and walking and is accessible year-round.

 No set trails so you need to find your own way.
 A few challenging hills to climb